ydjopa/Quiz-App/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

 ### User Stories
-- As a constant learner playing quiz game is essential so that I can better concentrate, identify gaps in knowledge, build confidence, and retain information.
+- As a constant learner playing quiz game is essential so that I can better concentrate, identify gaps in knowledge, build confidence and help retain information.
-- As a Student, Trivia quiz is the perfect quiz game for me so that I can have fun while learning new things at the same time.
+- As a Student, Trivia quiz is the perfect quiz game for having fun and learning new things at the same time.
-- As a gamer I like playing, usually for a long periods of time, again and again so that I can achieve a 100% rating!
+- As a gamer I like playing, usually for a long periods of time, again and again to achieve a 100% rating!

 ### Technologies Used
 - React.Js